 Mexico issues 'world's first' sovereign bond linked to UN sustainability goals

-[MEXICO CITY] Mexico on Monday issued what it described as the world's first sovereign bond linked to the sustainability development goals set by the United Nations, raising 750 million euros (S$1.21 billion).
+MEXICO on Monday issued what it described as the world's first sovereign bond linked to the sustainability development goals set by the United Nations, raising 750 million euros (S$1.2 billion).

 Deputy Finance Minister Gabriel Yorio said reducing inequality, financial inclusion and the gender gap were among the UN goals.